Updated: Nov 16, 2021

 A common issue with being autistic, in my case at least, is having a very limited diet.
 I hate talking about it.
 And avoid it at all costs.
-But a recent chat with my best friend (with no intention of friend-zoning 😜) has indirectly encouraged me to write about it here.
+But a recent chat with my best friend has indirectly encouraged me to write about it here.

 Most of my health problems come from being a very picky eater.
 Not my fault, but interestingly enough, I used to eat anything.
 My appetite got worse as I got older.
 I also became a vegetarian halfway through high-school.
 This was due to an R.E lesson on something along the lines of Shechita.
 (Totally didn't have to Google that just now) In short, some crazy religion(s) would slit the throat of an animal to make it bleed out as some kind of sacrifice I guess.
 I passed out during that lesson and was sent home.
 So none of it stuck with me.
 But anyway, that's what pushed me to become a vegetarian.

 Note that I am not a vegan.
 This means that I don't refrain from eating anything that comes from an animal, as long as I'm not eating the animal directly.

 Though my dietary limits are much tighter than this.
 I don't eat anything with a wet texture.
 So that rules out anything like beans, pasta, even some egg recipes.
 I don't eat anything with a distinct scent to it.
 So that's things like Doritos and Wotsits.
 The biggest example is popcorn.
 Popcorn for me has such a strong scent that even me being in the same room is enough for me to gag and start feeling uneasy.
 Which practically means all cinemas are off-limits.
 (Cinemas are sensory overload for me anyway.
 Big screens, loud noises, films, it's a recipe for disaster.
 But that's for another blog post)